alexarje/sensing/book/week2.md

 ### Alvin Lucier and "I am sitting in a room"

 [Alvin Lucier](https://en.wikipedia.org/wiki/Alvin_Lucier) (1931–2021) was an American composer known for his experimental works exploring acoustic phenomena and the perception of sound.
 His iconic piece, *[I am sitting in a room](https://en.wikipedia.org/wiki/I_Am_Sitting_in_a_Room)* (1969), is a landmark in sound art and acoustic ecology.
-In this work, Lucier records himself reading a text describing the process: he is sitting in a room, recording his voice, and repeatedly play back and re-record the tape.
+In this work, Lucier records himself reading a text describing the process: he is sitting in a room, recording his voice, and repeatedly plays back and rerecords the tape.
 With each iteration, the resonant frequencies of the room reinforce themselves, gradually transforming the speech into pure tones shaped by the space’s acoustics.
 Eventually, the words become unintelligible, replaced by the unique sonic fingerprint of the room.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fAxHlLK3Oyk?si=quatI_I4Vrcz5BA_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>